cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 the check is successful, the target is hit and damage is dealt based on the Marks achieved and the protection or resistance of the target.
 Marks used to deal damage are considered to be spent.

+Examples of different difficulties hitting a target with a ranged
+weapon:

+Trivial (TN 2)

+- Shooting a stationary target at point-blank range Firing at a large
+- storage container from 10 meters away Hitting an immobile drone
+- hovering directly in front of you

+Easy (TN 4)

+- Hitting a humanoid target standing still at close range (15-20 meters)
+- Shooting a slow-moving maintenance bot in a well-lit corridor Firing
+- at a door control panel from across a small room

+Moderate (TN 8)

+- Hitting a moving target at middle range Shooting through light cover (like thin wall panels or foliage)
+- Firing at a target during a ship's minimal gravity fluctuation
+- Taking a shot while under mild stress (such as after running)

+Difficult (TN 12)

+- Hitting a target partially concealed behind cover Shooting at an opponent who's actively dodging
+- Firing accurately during a firefight with multiple distractions Making a shot in low visibility conditions (fog, smoke, dim lighting)
+- Targeting a specific limb or non-center mass area

+Challenging (TN 16)

+- Hitting a small, fast-moving target at long range Shooting through a narrow gap or firing port
+- Making a shot while the character is in rapid motion (hanging from a moving vehicle)
+- Firing accurately during extreme environmental conditions (heavy rain, strong winds)

+Nearly Impossible (TN 18+)

+- Making a precision shot through multiple layers of moving obstacles
+- Hitting a target during zero-G combat while spinning uncontrollably Shooting a specific small component (like a power cell) on a moving target
+- Making a shot while heavily wounded and experiencing severe pain Hitting a target in near-complete darkness without specialized equipment

 ##### Close Combat Weapon